yuanying/nise_bosh/README.md

 ### Launch processes

-Once instllation is complete, you can launch job processes by the `monit` command installed by the `bin/init` script.
+Once installation is complete, you can launch job processes by the `monit` command installed by the `bin/init` script.

     sudo /var/vcap/bosh/bin/monit start all